BenGriffiths/jquery-save-as-you-type/README.md

 Cookies are saved with the name autosaveFormCookie-, and have the ID of the form on the end.
 For example, a form with the ID of "my_form", would result in a cookie named: autosaveFormCookie-my_form

-This is useful is you'd like to delete a cookie via a different method (IE With your server side code after saving a forms input).
+This is useful if you'd like to delete a cookie via a different method (IE With your server side code after saving a forms input).

 ## Excluding Fields